senacor/Tutorials-Microservices/hints/stage-11/README.md

 ## Configure docker-compose and generate new task definition

 1. Remove the database services from your ```docker-compose.yml```.
-2. Alter the configuration file for accounting and demo on the config-server (config-server repo) so they point to the MySQL databases managed by RDS.
+2. Alter the configuration file for accounting and customer on the config-server (config-server repo) so they point to the MySQL databases managed by RDS.
 You will have to put the endpoint of the RDS database in the connection string and configure the correct credentials to sign into the database server.
 3. Generate a new task definition:

 ```
 ecs-cli compose --project-name demo-app --file docker-compose.yml create
 ```

-Note: If the path (branch) to your config-repo changes you will have to alter the path configuration in the bootstrap configuration, rebuild the project, rebuild the demo and accounting container and provide the containers with the right bootstrap configuration on docker-hub.
+Note: If the path (branch) to your config-repo changes you will have to alter the path configuration in the bootstrap configuration, rebuild the project, rebuild the customer and accounting container and provide the containers with the right bootstrap configuration on docker-hub.

 ## Configure and run a cluster